Mohammad Jafar Mahallati: Life

 Born in Tehran, Mahallati initially studied economics at the National University of Iran and civil engineering at the University of Kansas in the US.
 Later, he obtained a master's in political economy from the University of Oregon and earned his PhD in Islamic studies from McGill University in Canada.
 Serving as the chair of the department of economics in Kerman University for a year, Mahallati became a diplomat and spent a decade working with the United Nations.
-During his tenure in that position he helped cover up crimes against humanity committed by the regime.
 He played a major role in adopting the Security Council Resolution 598 which brought the Iran-Iraq war to an end.
 Returning to his academic career, Mahallati taught at various institutions including Columbia, Princeton, Yale, and Georgetown.
-In 2007, he joined the Oberlin College and is still serving as the Presidential Scholar in Islamic Studies and the Nancy Schrom Dye Chair in Middle East and North African Studies.
+In 2007, he joined Oberlin College and is still serving as the Presidential Scholar in Islamic Studies and the Nancy Schrom Dye Chair in Middle East and North African Studies.

 Accusation

-Crimes Against Humanity

-In 2017, Amnesty International published an investigation of the 1988 executions of Iranian political prisoners, documenting how Mahallati denied that Iran was conducting mass executions during his tenure as Permanent Representative to the United Nations.
-“Amnesty International issued at least 16 Urgent Actions between August and December 1988 and mobilized its activists to send tens of thousands of appeals to the head of Iran’s Supreme Judicial Council and other senior government figures, as well as Iran’s diplomatic representatives in different countries, calling on the authorities to end executions of imprisoned political dissidents immediately.”
-Instead, Iranian authorities including Mahallati responded by “systematically denying the mass killings.”
-Mahallati also alleged that the 1988 executions were "battlefield killings" and called the United Nation's resolution expressing concern over the matter "unjust" because it was based on "fake information" released by "a terrorist organization in Iraq."
+In 2017 Amnesty International published an investigation of the 1988 executions of Iranian political prisoners, documenting how Mahallati denied that Iran was conducting mass executions during his tenure as Permanent Representative to the United Nations.
+Instead, Mahallati claimed that the 1988 executions were "battlefield killings" and called the United Nation's resolution expressing concern over the matter "unjust" because it was based on "fake information" released by "a terrorist organization in Iraq."

 On October 7, 2020, a group of former Iranian political prisoners and human rights activists sent a letter to the president of Oberlin College demanding that the college terminate Mahallati's employment.
 Referencing the Amnesty International report, the letter argued he intended to "obfuscate and lie to the international community about mass crimes perpetrated by the Iranian regime."
 On October 10, 2020, Mahallati responded to this allegation, saying, "The accusers fail to provide a single solid document as evidence of my actual knowledge of these incidents.
 With no concrete evidence, they infer that I must have been informed of and intentionally denied these atrocities.
 I categorically deny any knowledge and therefore responsibility regarding mass executions in Iran when I was serving at the United Nations."